Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Possible biases when fitting an IGM attenuated line with a model without IGM

 The shell model has been widely used to successfully reproduce observed \lya line shapes, providing valuable insights into the physical properties of \lya-emitting systems.
 However, previous work has often neglected the impact of IGM absorption, which can systematically alter the observed line profiles and bias parameter estimates.
 In this section, we investigate the possible biases induced by fitting IGM-attenuated \lya line profiles with models that do not account for IGM effects.

-In this section, we study the possible biases induced by fitting an IGM attenuated line with a model without IGM.
+In this section, we study the possible biases induced by fitting an IGM-attenuated line with a model without IGM.
 For this goal, we use \noigm as the model without IGM absorption.
 Meanwhile, we also compare the results for the explored models with IGM, \igmz, and \igm.

 The bias in the shell model parameters in a given \lya line profile population might depend on the distribution of actual shell model parameters intrinsic to the sample.
 To make our analysis realistic, we build mock \lya line profile samples from the shell model parameters measured in the observed \lya line profiles in Sect.~\ref{sec:results_observations}.
 In particular, we produce a single line profile with the same shell model parameters as each of the observed line profiles with matching spectral quality.
 Then, we convolve the spectrum with an IGM transmission curve at the redshift of the source and measure the \fa.
 If the measured \fa is within 1\% of that original measure, we keep the IGM transmission curve.
 Otherwise, we draw another one until the criteria are met.
 This ensures that the \fa distribution in the mock is very similar to that obtained from the observed \lya line profile.
 As a result of this procedure, the sample size, redshift distribution, and true shell model parameters in our mock match those of the observed sample.